 Dr. Mello had a prolific publication record, authoring more than 400 original peer-reviewed articles in numerous biomedical journals, including Science, Nature, The New England Journal of Medicine, The American Journal of Psychiatry, Biological Psychiatry and The Journal of the American Medical Association.

-Along with her husband, Dr. Mello was the first to study the biological, behavioral and social dynamics of alcohol self-administration and withdrawal in people suffering from alcoholism.
+Along with her husband, Dr. Mello was the first to study the biological, behavioral and social dynamics of alcohol self-administration and withdrawal in people struggling with alcoholism.

-“Their findings on loss of control and mood dysfunction as a result of drinking by alcoholics not only revolutionized scientific understanding of alcoholic drinking behavior, it also stimulated a new generation of behavioral and psychological researchers to apply experimental models to the study of alcoholism,” said Roger Weiss, MD, chief of the Division of Alcohol and Drug Abuse at McLean Hospital.
+“Their findings on loss of control and mood dysfunction as a result of drinking by alcoholics not only revolutionized scientific understanding of alcoholic drinking behavior, it also stimulated a new generation of behavioral and psychological researchers to apply experimental models to the study of alcoholism,” said Roger Weiss, MD, chief of the Division of Alcohol, Drugs, and Addiction at McLean Hospital.

 Dr. Mello’s interest in substance abuse went beyond alcohol as she conducted research on marijuana and opiates.
 In 1980, she and her husband published a landmark study in the journal Science indicating the potential use of buprenorphine for opioid dependence.
 The study became the foundation for work that 20 years later, resulted in new and more effective methods to treat patients addicted to opioids.